JSJ splittings for all Artin groups: Abstract

 \section{Abstract}

 We prove that an Artin group splits over infinite cyclic subgroups if and only if its defining graph has a separating vertex, and explicitly construct a JSJ decomposition over infinite cyclic subgroups for all Artin groups.
-This is then used to show that, if two Artin groups are isomorphic, then they have the same set of big chunks, that is, maximal subgraphs without separating vertices.
+We then use these facts to show that, if two Artin groups are isomorphic, then they have the same set of parabolics supported on big chunks, that is, maximal subgraphs without separating vertices.
 We also deduce acylindrical hyperbolicity for the automorphism groups of many Artin groups, partially answering a question of Genevois in the case of Artin groups.
+As a consequence, we produce new families of Artin groups with the $R_\infty$ property.

 2020 \textit{Mathematics subject classification.} 20F36, 20E08, 20F65